Sarakina, Grevena

 Sarakina (Σαρακήνα) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Ventzio, of which it was a municipal district.
-The 2011 census recorded 177 residents in the village and 378 residents in the community.
+The 2021 census recorded 318 residents in the community.
 The community of Sarakina covers an area of 49.887 km2.

 Administrative division

 The community of Sarakina consists of three separate settlements: